bennyp85/sit320-advanced-algorithms/module 1/module1-tasks.md

 evidence that python is running on my machine

 ### Task 8
-write a few test cases for the tic-tac-toe game highlight any bug fixes
+write test cases for the tic-tac-toe game highlight any bug fixes

 ### ontrack